Hyuria/Soup-Salad-Sandwich/README.md

 The food's category dynamically changes, based on which category gets the most votes, and has a forum associated with each food/dish in which users debate and reason on their choice.

-The app will also have a 'The Menu' section of exisiting dishes that was introduced again.
+The app has a 'The Menu' section of exisiting dishes that was introduced again.

-Product Backlog:
-- Users can log in
-- Admin approval of food submission
-- Two main sections of the application
-	- Chopping Block
-		- New Dishes

-		- Hot Topic

-	- The Menu
-		- Three catagory to orgaize existing dishes

-Technologies Used:
+## Technologies Used

 -Postgresql
 -SpringBoot
 -Hibernate